-infected by learn how Niagara - The blacklegged (deer) tick can transmit Lyme disease and other tickborne diseases to humans after becoming infected by feeding on the blood of small animals which carry the disease.
-To learn how to protect you and your pets, visit Protect and Prevent Ticks Niagara Region. - Rabies is transmitted through saliva from bites and scratches, entering an open cut or wound, or from saliva contacting a mucous membrane, such as those in the mouth, nasal cavity, or eyes.
+infected by learn how Niagara - Region.
+The blacklegged (deer) tick can transmit Lyme disease and other tickborne diseases to humans after becoming infected by feeding on the blood of small animals which carry the disease.
+To learn how to protect you and - Rabies is transmitted through saliva from bites and scratches, entering an open cut or wound, or from saliva • contacting a mucous membrane, such as those in the mouth, nasal cavity, or eyes.
 To reduce the risk of rabies, it's best to avoid contact with wild animals such as raccoons, skunks, and bats.
 For more information and free tick identification, individuals can visit e-tick.
 General tick information can be found on our Niagara Region Public Health website or by contacting a Duty Officer directly at 905-688-8248 ext.
 7590.
 Head safety - for bikes and other wheels With warmer weather and summer break just around the corner, more kids will be outdoors taking part in activities, such as biking, skate boarding or roller blading.
 A properly fitted and correct helmet can cut the risk of a serious head injury by up to 85%.
-This means four out of five brain injuries could be prevented if every cyclist wore a helmet. - Bike helmets should be replaced after five years or a crash where the cyclist has hit their head - It's not safe to use a second-hand helmet - Baseball hats, big hair clips and headphones should never be worn under a helmet The human skull is just approximately one centimeter thick, so it is important to remind children to always protect their head when being active.
+This means four out of five brain injuries could be prevented if every cyclist wore a helmet. - Bike helmets should be replaced after five years or a crash where the cyclist has hit their head • - It's not safe to use a second-hand helmet • - Baseball hats, big hair clips and headphones should never be worn under a helmet ٠

+The human skull is just approximately one centimeter thick, so it is important to remind children to always protect their head when being active.
 To make sure a helmet fits right, follow the 2V1 Rule (image courtesy of Parachute Canada) Make Immunizations Part of Your Summer Checklist!

 As you prepare for the new school year this summer, remember to your child's immunizations are up-to-date.
 If you are unsure, talk to health care provider or contact the vaccine team at Public Health. to date with routine vaccinations helps protect your child from preventable diseases.

-check if your Staying up

-Let's get

-back on track

-It's time to catch-up!

-niagararegion.ca/vaccines If your child needs to get caught up on vaccines, you can:
+If your child needs to get caught up on vaccines, you can:

-- Make an appointment with your health care providers - Visit a walk-in clinic (call ahead to confirm vaccine availability) - Check availability of Public Health vaccination clinics.
+• Make an appointment with your health care providers

+check if your Staying up - Visit a walk-in clinic (call ahead to confirm vaccine availability) - Check availability of Public Health vaccination clinics.
 Call 905-688-8248, extension 7425 (Monday to Friday, 8:30 a.m. to 4:15 p.m.)
 Don't forget to report your child's vaccines to Public Health!